jdolan44/guessing_game/README.md

 This project follows from chapter 2 of the Rust Programming Language book, a.k.a.
 "The book".

 I also plan to add some extended features to test my own understanding of the language basics.

+The project uses cargo, so to compile it simply run `cargo run` in your terminal when inside the project folder.